digital-loukoum/typezer/README.md

-  files?: string[] // globs of files to look declarations in symbols?: string[] // globs of symbol names to match compilerOptions?: ts.CompilerOptions // custom ts compiler options }
+  files?: string[] // globs of files to look declarations in symbols?: string[] // globs of symbol names to match compilerOptions?: ts.CompilerOptions // custom ts compiler options tsconfigFile?: string // path to custom tscongif.json file }
 ```

+If no `tsconfigFile` is given, Typezer will look for a default config file depending on the path of the first file.

 #### <a name="type-declaration"></a> `Declaration`